Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Particle production in running wave with background Particle production in running wave with k2>0 background

 The boundary between the stable and unstable regions of the Mathieu chart (Fig.\ref{fig_Mathieu_stab/inst_Arza}) is $\mu_{Fl}=0$, or

-This dependence is shown in Figure \ref{fig_Mathieu_stab/inst_Arza} by the solid blue line.
+This dependence is shown in Figure \ref{fig_Mathieu_stab/inst_Arza} by the dashed blue line.

 The stability boundary \eqref{eq:NarrowBound} expressed through the model parameters, see \eqref{eq:Ap1} and \eqref{eq:q1}, can be solved with respect to the perpendicular momentum $\pi_\perp$.
-The numerical solution for $\pi_\perp$ as a dependence of the scaled amplitude $\mathcal{E}$ is shown in Fig.~\ref{fig_pi(eE0)} (numerical value $1-n^2=0.1$ and $\mu=0$ are taken); the unstable region of the perpendicular momentum $\pi_\perp$ lies between two branches of the solution.
-Analytically, for $\mathcal{E} \ll \sqrt{1-n^2-4\mu^2}$ one obtains,
+The numerical solution for the boundary $\pi_\perp$ as a function of the scaled amplitude $\mathcal{E}$ is shown in Fig.~\ref{fig:3mu} (numerical values $1-n^2=0.1$ and $\mu=(0,0.1,0.15)$ are taken).
+The instability area at the parametric plane (related to the narrow resonance) lies inside the figure formed by the branches of the solution.